-The Group's software rights comprise the ownership title and unrestricted right to explore and use in Scandinavia the BankWORKS® software system, source code, documentation and updates/upgrades thereof.
-Prior to the acquisition, the rights belonged to a related party.

-The Group's internally generated computer software comprises the continuous development and innovation of client/server Card Management Systems under the trade name of BankWORKS® by the Company's highly qualified experienced team of software developers.
+- 14.5 The Group's software rights comprise the ownership title and unrestricted right to explore and use in Scandinavia the BankWORKS® software system, source code, documentation and updates/upgrades thereof.
+Prior to the acquisition, the rights belonged to a related party. - 14.6 The Group's internally generated computer software comprises the continuous development and innovation of enterprise transaction processing software under the trade name of BankWORKS® by highly qualified and experienced team of professional employees.
 Expenditure on the development of computer software is capitalised including the cost of direct labour and an appropriate proportion of overheads.
 Capitalised expenditure on computer software is stated at cost less accumulated amortisation and any impairment losses.